mattermost/mattermost-developer-documentation/site/content/integrate/apps/deployment/_index.md

 }
 ```

-### Setting up your Mattermost instance and AWS for deploying third-party apps
+### Setting up your Mattermost instance and AWS for deploying custom apps

-Note that third-party apps are not supported in the Mattermost Cloud - they're used only for developer testing convenience.
-Provisioning in the third-party AWS cloud environment is done by the **appsctl** tool after completing the environment set up.
+Note that custom apps are not supported in the Mattermost Cloud - they're only used for developer testing convenience.
+Provisioning in the AWS cloud environment is done by the **appsctl** tool after completing the environment set up.

 We need an app bundle to provision an app.
 The bundle might be provisioned from the local disk, from S3 (not implemented yet), or from a URL (not implemented yet).
 Provisioning consists of three parts which will be completed via the **appsctl** tool: